DFLLinton/My-stopwatch/README.md

 # My-stopwatch

-A stopwatch application that I made as part of the application for TPXimpact.
+This repo contains a stopwatch application that I made as part of the application for TPXimpact.

 The stopwatch is accurate and has the following features: